 Definition, Meaning, and Example Transactions

-An accrued expense is an accounting term referring to an unpaid expense (also known as an accrued liability).
+The accrued expnese concept is one of several accounting conventions made necessary by the use of accrual accounting, in which revenues are recorded when earned and expenses are recorded when owed.
+Actual cash flow may occur at a different times.
+An accrued expense is an accounting term referring to an expnese that is owed but not yet paid for (also known as an accrued liability).
 For more on other kinds of liabilities, see the encyclopedia entry liability.

 At the end of an accounting period, for instance:

 - A company may have purchased and received goods or services, but not yet paid for them because the seller offered a deferred payment plan (such as a "fly now, pay later" plan).

 - A company may have incurred tax liabilities for earnings made during the period, but not yet paid.